LexouDuck/libccc/README.md

 ### Why does this exist ?
 ---
-What started as a necessary exercise for the 42 school quickly became a much more expansive project: whereas the 42 libft project only requires students to code a certain set of important memory/string/io functions, we decided to take it further.
-Whereas libft is originally meant as an educational exercise, in which a student learns a lot by "reinventing wheels", here the goal is to have a standard C library which is fully cross-platform, uniformized, which is configurable and customizable, obviously being open source (MIT license) and which offers more than the "bare minimum" of the ISO standard library of functions.
+What started as a necessary exercise for the 42 school (called `libft`, for lib-forty-two) quickly became a much more expansive project, now dubbed `libccc` (for comprehensive, customizable, cross-platform).
+Whereas the 42 libft project only requires students to code a certain set of important memory/string/io functions, we decided to take it further.
+The libft is originally meant as an educational exercise, in which a student learns a lot by "reinventing wheels"; here the goal is to have a standard C library which is: fully cross-platform, uniformized, configurable and customizable, obviously being open source (MIT license) and which offers more than the "bare minimum" of the ISO standard library of functions.

 ### Building
 ---
-The Makefile simply builds a libccc.a library to link to your project. (eg: something like `gcc main.c -I./libccc/hdr/ -L./libccc/ -lft`)
+The Makefile simply builds a `libccc.a` library to link to your project. (eg: something like `gcc main.c -I./libccc/hdr/ -L./libccc/ -lccc`)

 You can also add this git repo as a "git submodule" to your own if you wish (this allows you to be up to date to the latest version at all times).

 In general though, we recommend having the source code and compiling it yourself (as there are important customization flags in `./hdr/libccc.h` which change how the library is compiled).
 In particular:
 - `LIBCONFIG_HANDLE_NULLPOINTERS`
-	If 0, then libccc functions will always try to dereference (and usually do a segmentation fault) when given NULL pointer arguments.
+	If 0, then libccc functions will always try to dereference (and usually do a segmentation fault) when given NULL pointer arguments (this is useful for debug).
 	If 1 (this is the default), then all NULL pointer accesses will be avoided, and an appropriate return value (eg:`NULL`, `0`, sometimes `-1`) will be returned by any libccc function when given a NULL pointer.
 - `LIBCONFIG_FAST_APPROX_MATH`
 	If 0 (this is the default), the builtin FPU-call libc math functions will be used (eg: `__builtin_powf()`, etc) If 1, the libccc fast approximate math functions will be used (these can be quite unreliable, their purpose is to be faster in terms of execution time - the general precision error margin they are tested for is 0.0001)
+- `LIBCONFIG_INTTYPES_...` `EXACT`/`FAST`/`LEAST`:
+	If `LIBCONFIG_INTTYPES_EXACT` is true, default `int` types are set to with the standard `(u)intSIZE_t` type specifiers.
+	If `LIBCONFIG_INTTYPES_FAST ` is true, default `int` types are set to with the standard `(u)int_fastSIZE_t` type specifiers.
+	If `LIBCONFIG_INTTYPES_LEAST` is true, default `int` types are set to with the standard `(u)int_leastSIZE_t` type specifiers.
+	If multiple of these macros are simultaneously true, EXACT takes precedence over FAST, which itself takes precedence over LEAST.
+If none are true, resolves to EXACT.

 ### Testing
 ---
 To ensure proper functionality of all these important functions in every edge case, a big testing program was implemented, featuring segfault handling and execution time comparison among other things.
-You can test the libccc by running `make test`: this will compile and run the test suite program from the files found in the 'test' folder.
+You can test the `libccc` by running `make test`: this will compile and run the test suite program from the files found in the `./test` folder.

 ### Contributing and Continuous Integration
 ---
 Check `CONTRIBUTING.md`, this file serves as a "contributions style guide".
-We were alone at first so we wrote this code quick and dirty, but it'll do some good for us to have a coherent commit style for the whole team, so we'll follow these guidelines from now on.
-You should do the same.
+This style was chosen because it allows for more efficient version control and code review.

 // TODO add description of coding style to `CONTRIBUTING.md`